-Despite current macro-economic challenges, including tightening monetary conditions, the overall outlook is very favorable across Exco's segments into the medium term.
-Consumer demand for automotive vehicles is currently outstripping supply in most markets, which are constrained by a shortage of semiconductor chips and, to a lesser extent, other raw materials, components and availability of labour.
-Dealer inventory levels, although increasing slightly, are near record lows, while average transaction prices for both new and used vehicles are at record highs and the average age of the broader fleet has continued to increase to an all-time high.
-This bodes well for higher levels of future vehicle production and the sales opportunity of Exco's various automotive components and accessories once supply chains normalize.
+Despite current macro-economic challenges, including tightening monetary conditions and strike-related production shut-downs in some North American OEM plants, the overall outlook is very favorable across Exco's segments into the medium term.
+Consumer demand for automotive vehicles remains robust in most markets, despite supply constraints by strike-related activity in the US, a worldwide shortage of semiconductor chips and, to a lesser extent, availability of other raw materials, components and labour.
+Dealer inventory levels have been improving, but remain below historical norms, while average transaction prices for both new and used vehicles are near record highs and the average age of the broader fleet has continued to increase to an all-time high.
+This bodes well for higher levels of future vehicle production and the sales opportunity of Exco's various automotive components and accessories as supply chains normalize.
 In addition, OEM's are increasingly looking to the sale of higher margin accessory products as a means to enhance their own levels of profitability.
 Exco's Automotive Solutions segment derives a significant amount of activity from such products and is a leader in the prototyping, development and marketing of the same.
-Moreover, the rapid movement towards an electrified fleet for both passenger and commercial vehicles is enticing new market entrants into the automotive market while causing traditional OEM incumbents to further differentiate their product offerings, all of which is driving above average opportunities for Exco.
+Moreover, the rapid movement towards an electrified and hybrid fleet for both passenger and commercial vehicles is enticing new market entrants into the automotive market while causing traditional OEM incumbents to further differentiate their product offerings, all of which is driving above average opportunities for Exco.

-With respect to Exco's Casting and Extrusion segment, the intensifying global focus on environmental sustainability is creating significant growth drivers that are expected to persist through at least the next decade.
-Automotive OEMs are looking to light-weight metals such as aluminum to reduce vehicle weight and reduce carbon dioxide emissions.
+With respect to Exco's Casting and Extrusion segment, the intensifying global focus on environmental sustainability has created significant growth drivers that are expected to persist through at least the next decade.
+Automotive OEMs are utilizing light-weight metals such as aluminum, in particular, to reduce vehicle weight and reduce carbon dioxide emissions.
 This trend is evident regardless of powertrain design - whether internal combustion engines, electric vehicles or hybrids.
-As well, a renewed focus on the efficiency of OEMs in their own manufacturing process is creating higher demand for advanced tooling that can contribute towards their profitability and sustainability goals.
-Certain new EV manufacturers have adopted the approach of utilizing much larger die-cast machines to cast entire sub-frames of vehicles out of an aluminum based alloy rather than assemble numerous pieces of separately stamped and welded pieces of ferrous metal.
-Traditional OEMs have started to adopt this trend and Exco is positioning its operations to capitalize accordingly.
-Beyond the automotive industry, Exco's extrusion tooling supports diverse end markets which are also seeing increased demand for aluminum driven by environmental trends, including energy efficient buildings, solar panels, etc.
+As well, a renewed focus on the efficiency of OEMs in their own manufacturing process is creating higher demand for advanced tooling that can enhance their profitability and sustainability goals.
+Certain OEM manufacturers have begun utilizing much larger die cast machines to cast entire vehicle sub-frames using aluminum-based alloy rather than stamping, welding, and assembling separate pieces of ferrous metal.
+Exco is in discussions with several traditional OEMs and their tier providers who appear likely to follow this trend.
+Exco is positioning its operations to capitalize on these changes accordingly.
+Beyond the automotive industry, Exco's extrusion tooling supports diverse industrial end markets which are also seeing increased demand for aluminum driven by environmental trends, including energy efficient buildings, solar panels, etc.

-On the cost side, inflationary pressures remain elevated while prompt availability of various input materials, components and labour remains challenging.
-We are offsetting these dynamics through various efficiency initiatives and taking pricing action where possible although there is typically several quarters of lag before the counter measures are evident.
+On the cost side, inflationary pressures have intensified post COVID while prompt availability of various input materials, components and labour has become more challenging, though the intensity of these dynamics have generally moderated in fiscal 2023.
+We are offsetting these dynamics through various efficiency initiatives and taking pricing action where possible although there is typically several quarters of lag before the counter measures yield results.

-The Russian invasion of Ukraine has added additional uncertainty to the global economy.
-And while Exco has essentially no direct exposure to either of these countries, Ukraine does feed into the European automotive markets and Europe has significant dependence on Russia for its energy needs.
+The Russian invasion of Ukraine and the Israeli/Palestine conflict have added additional uncertainty to the global economy.
+And while Exco has essentially no direct exposure to these countries, Ukraine does feed into the European automotive market and Europe has traditionally depended on Russia for its energy needs.
+Similarly, the conflict in the Middle East creates the potential for a renewed rise in the price of oil and other commodities and could weigh on consumer sentiment.